5T33Z0/OC-Little-Translated/08_Quirks/README.md

 # OpenCore Quirks for Intel and AMD CPUs
 >:warning: Work in Progress.
 High End Desktop Settings not completed yet!

 Required OpenCore Quirks (ACPI, Booter, Kernel and UEFI) for Intel and AMD CPUs.
-Based on the information provide by the [**OpenCore Install Guide** ](https://dortania.github.io/OpenCore-Install-Guide/) by Dortania.
+Based on the information provided by the [**OpenCore Install Guide** ](https://dortania.github.io/OpenCore-Install-Guide/) by Dortania.
 Presented in neatly structured tables.

-**Symbols**:
+:bulb: **TIP**: All of these quirks are now included on OpenCore Auxiliary tools as presets in the corresponding Quirks section!

+**Legend**:

 - **x** = Quirk enabled
 - **( )** = Quirk disabled, but enabled for certain CPUs/Chipsets/Mainboards (read annotations for quirk in question)